ballerina-platform/openapi-tools/module-ballerina-openapi/Package.md

 ## Module overview

-This package is for the Ballerina OpenAPI tooling which will make it easy for users to start the development of a service documented in an OpenAPI contract in Ballerina by generating Ballerina service and client skeletons.
+This package is for the Ballerina OpenAPI tooling which will make it easy for you to start the development of a service documented in an OpenAPI contract in Ballerina by generating the Ballerina service and client skeletons.
 The OpenAPI tools provide the following capabilities.

  1. Generate the Ballerina service or client code for a given OpenAPI definition.